smshariatzadeh/Event-triggered-controller/README.md

 # Event-triggered-control
-simple example for Event-triggered control for network controlled system(NCS):
+simple example for Event-triggered controller for network controlled system(NCS):

 Event-triggered scheme has been proposed to reduce the communication load in the network .